 "The Hopeful Theatre Project has my heart.
 Giving back to the community through what I love most has been an absolute dream come true!
 But, of course, the dream wouldn’t be a possibility without the amazing actors and designers who have helped build this company along with me.
 I can only hope that we will spread love and happiness throughout the DFW metroplex (and beyond) every single day through this incredible project."

 Jessica earned a BFA in Theatre Performance and Child and Family Studies from Baylor University.
-She then went on to work for The Walt Disney World Resort as a "Fairy Godmother in Training" and took many courses on Disney Leadership and Disney Entertainment.
-Jessica now works at Cranial Technologies in Fort Worth, TX as a Baby Imaging Specialist where she helps infants with plagiocephaly and brackycephaly.
+She was recently awarded Dallas Theater Journal's Pro-Artist of the Month (November 2023) for Excellence in Directing and Producing for Hopeful's production of THE ADDAMS FAMILY, along with being awarded Baylor University's Young Alumna of Year (2020-2021) for her work in the non-profit field!
+During the day, Jessica works for the American Heart Association where she is proud to be a relentless force for a world of longer, healthier lives.
+She is also on the board for Mainstage Irving-Las Colinas.
 When she's not working or directing, Jessica can be seen performing around the DFW Metroplex.
-She recently received a nomination for Best Leading Actress in a Musical for her performance as Tracy Turnblad in HAIRSPRAY.
-Jessica is very excited for the future of The Hopeful Theatre Project and hopes you will join our family!
+She received a nomination for Best Leading Actress in a Musical for her performance as Tracy Turnblad in HAIRSPRAY.
+She is very excited for the future of The Hopeful Theatre Project and hopes you will join our family!

 "I have always know my passion; performing, but The Hopeful Theatre Project gave me a purpose; helping others.
 An idea like this is only successful because of those surrounding it and those directly involved.
 We are so lucky to be in the DFW area where the artistic community consistently comes together to help each other in any way possible.
 Through the talent of those around us and the joy that comes from performing, we have the ability to changes lives and that, well, that is amazing.
 Being born and raised in the Dallas area I can’t imagine a better place to give back and truly make a difference."